Updated: Februray 2024

 Tip: While there are hundreds of desert tour operators to choose from we only work with the best.

 Dubai boasts some of the world’s most photogenic public and private beaches, here we share the best public and private options for any agenda.

-There’s a beach for every kind of tourist.
-JBR and La Mer are a favourite among families thanks to an endless array of activities.
-Water parks and inflatable obstacle courses keep kids entertained by day while cinemas and shisha lounges on the sand are a go-to for locals in the know at night.
+There’s a beach for every type of tourist in Dubai.
+Families flock to JBR and La Mer, where an abundance of activities awaits.
+During the day, water parks and inflatable obstacle courses keep kids entertained, while at night, cinemas and shisha lounges on the sand are popular among locals.

 Tip: Kite Beach is a favourite among families thanks to its newly established collection of beachside food trucks and open-air activities for children from trampolines to the skatepark.

 It’s undeniable that Dubai is celebrated for its glamour, boasting a plethora of chic beach clubs that uphold this reputation.
 Drift Beach Club offers panoramic views, airy light cabanas, and relaxed beachside dining, while Summersalt and Verde Beach provide equally luxurious escapes.
 San at Palm West Beach is another hotspot known for its stylish ambiance and vibrant atmosphere.